buley/dash/README.md

 ##### Key Range Direction

 [`Direction`](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#dfn-direction) is the way in which you query the index: "next" (forward) or "previous" (backward).
 The default value is next.
-The programmer can dictate whether or not to include duplicate keys in the request using two other directions (http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#idl-def-IDBCursor): "next no duplicates" and "previous no duplicates".
+The programmer can dictate whether or not to include duplicate keys in the [request](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#idl-def-IDBCursor) using two other directions: "next no duplicates" and "previous no duplicates".
 The programmer represents these directions using a number: 0 for "next", 1 for "next no duplicates", 2 for "previous" and 3 for "previous no duplicates".

 ##### Key Range Bounds